 4. Reba McEntire

-Reba McEntire is known as “The Queen of Country” and has earned this title after releasing an astonishing 34 studio albums since her career started in 1977.
+Known as the Queen of Country, Reba McEntire has earned this title after releasing an astonishing 34 studio albums since her career started in 1977.

 McEntire’s singing and acting careers have seen huge success and recognition.
 In honor of her work, she was inducted into the Country Music Hall of Fame by a friend and fellow country music star, Dolly Parton.